TencentARC/ArcNerf/docs/datasets.md

     - This actual cam radius will be adjusted by a factor of `1.05` which ensure cam `inside` the sphere, which will be good for ray-sphere computation(forbid nan).
 - precache: If True, will precache all the rays for all pixels at once.
+- device: If set to gpu, it will put data directly to gpu(which fasten the speed of ray generation, but takes gpu).
 - pc_radius(base_3d_pc_dataset): Remove point cloud that are outside such absolute radius(all scaled by extra `1.05`).
 - align_cam: Sometimes it can be used to align cam in a horizontal way.
 - exchange_coord: Flexible to exchange/flip the coord to a standard system.